snbhanja/SelfDrivingCarND_Term1_Project2_advanced_lane_detection/writeup_template.md

 Using OpenCV, we can pull out the individual channels from each color space, and see if it better isolates the laneline pixels
 Clearly some of these channels perform better than others.
 The channels I selected are R channel of RGB, S channel of HLS, B-channel of LAB, L-channel of LUV.
 Then thresholding applied to each channel image using functions rgb_rthresh, hls_sthresh, lab_bthresh and luv_lthresh.

-The below image shows all these channel layers of a warped image.
+The below image shows all these channel layers of a warped image.<br/>
 ![alt text][selected_layers]<br/>

 Sobel derivatives calulated using calc_sobel function.

 Finally all the 4 channel layers and sobel layer combined to get the final thresholded binary image.

-Below image shows each of the four thresholded channel layers and the sobel output layer.
+Below image shows each of the four thresholded channel layers and the sobel output layer.<br/>
 ![alt text][color_channels]<br/>

-Combined thresholded binary image.
+Combined thresholded binary image.<br/>
-![alt text][final_binary_image]
+![alt text][final_binary_image]<br/>

 #### 4. Lane Line detection: Sliding Window technique
 We now have a warped, thresholded binary image where the pixels are either 0 or 1; 0 (black color) constitutes the unfiltered pixels and 1 (white color) represents the filtered pixels.
 The next step involves mapping out the lane lines and determining explicitly which pixels are part of the lines and which belong to the left line and which belong to the right line.